quantfive/codepress-review/README.md

           # All trigger configurations use sensible defaults
           # + synchronize event runs automatically when included in workflow
 ```

+> **Important:** The `actions/checkout` step is required for CodePress v4 to access the full repository context.
+Without it, the agent cannot read files or search code beyond the diff.

 ## Configuration